sebjshaw/Deloton-Project/README.md

 ### Daily Report

+16:45 every day, daily report is generated and sent off to the Deloton CEO's email detailing main findings over the last 24 hours.
+Sent off as a HTML file that can be downloaded as a PDF from the S3 bucket named: 'three-m-deleton-report' Automated using Crontab

 ### Email Alerts

 1. EC2 hosting Kafka data stream automatically alerts user when their heart rate exceeds a certain level